OpenSIPS/sipssert-opensips-tests/README.md

 Similar to [01.dialog](#01simple), but expires the dialog before a BYE is received.

+#### 05.reinvite-auth

+Runs a call through dialog where the re-INVITE is challenged by the UAC.

 ### Topology Hiding

 Runs a set of calls using the topology hiding scenario, verifying that the UAS